-Getting there earlier gives you more time to spend looking around Monkey Mia and potentially swim with the dolphins.
+Getting there earlier gives you more time to spend looking around Monkey Mia and potentially swimming with the dolphins.
 The other option is to take your time and stop at a few places along the way.

 My choice would be to head to Monkey Mia via Kalbarri National Park.
 Monkey Mia is a lovely place and there aren’t many places you can swim with wild dolphins so easily around the world!

 Kalbarri is a beautiful park with lots of sprawling gorges and some great walking trails.
 One place you need to see while you’re there is Nature’s Window, which presents you with stunning views along the gorge.